srinivashappy/ncss/README.md

 - Type classes
 - Functional classes

-There is no specification the use hyphen, underscore or camelcase for class names.
+There is no specification the use hyphen, underscore or camelcase for class names!

 Structural classes